jean-francoisgiraud/DigitalCertificationServices/README.md

 SLP = Simple Ledger Protocol (like ERC-20 but for BCH)

 Canadian Aviation Regulations SOR/96-433 AERONAUTICS ACT
-AS9100 is a standardized quality management system for the aerospace industry.
+AS 9100 is a standardized quality management system (QMS)for the aerospace industry.
 It is based on ISO 9001.
 ISO 9001 sets out the criteria for a quality management system.
-ISO27001 is the international standard that sets out the specification for an information security management system (ISMS).
+ISO 27001 is the international standard that sets out the specification for an information security management system (ISMS).

 ## Legal

 Below is a brief summary of the legal and regulatory requirements, please contact us for the full terms of services.

-2021-01-12.
-I hereby agree to the terms of this document "https://github.com/jean-francoisgiraud/DigitalCertificationServices", with SHA-1 checksum commit 20210112t0638 which can be verified on the github revision control and document management system (the latest commit as of this writting is fb2a969).
-I furthermore declare that I am authorized and able to make this agreement and sign this declaration.
-Signed, Jean-Francois Giraud https://github.com/jean-francoisgiraud.

 Disclaimer.
 This is not financial advice and there are no warranties of any types.